-Meet Mark Yaxley the Managing Director of Strategic Wealth Preservation
+Meet Mark Yaxley, CEO of Strategic Wealth Preservation

 Mark began working with gold and silver in 2006 when he joined Kitco Metals Inc. and is an expert in gold and silver products and services including; bullion sales, secure storage solutions, global logistics and registered investment accounts including RRSPs and IRAs.
 Originally from Montreal, Quebec Mark has bid farewell to snowy winters and embraced a career closer to the beach.